How to Succeed in English Classes at Calhoun

 Know the class requirements.

-Although the Language and Literature Department has specific requirements, each instructor has specific requirements for the class
+Although the Language and Literature Department has specific requirements, each instructor has specific requirements for the class.
+You need to know exactly what is required for your class.

 - Know the make-up policy well.